-- Certified Fraud Examiner (CFE) - Certified Government Auditing Professional (CGAP) - Certified Government Financial Manager (CGFM) - Certified Information Systems Auditor (CISA) - Certified Internal Auditor (CIA) - Certified Management Accountant/Certified Financial Manager (CMA/CFM) - Certified Public Accountant (CPA)\
+- Certified Fraud Examiner (CFE) - Certified Government Auditing Professional (CGAP) - Certified Government Financial Manager (CGFM) - Certified Information Systems Auditor (CISA) - Certified Internal Auditor (CIA) - Certified Management Accountant/Certified Financial Manager (CMA/CFM) - Certified Public Accountant (CPA)

-If you complete your undergraduate degree at UMGC with a major in accounting, a vertical pathway between UMGC undergraduate and graduate programs in that field allows you to reduce your total coursework for the Master of Science in Accounting and Financial Management, Accounting and Information Systems, or the Management with a specialization in accounting at UMGC by 6 credits (two courses).
+If you complete your undergraduate degree at UMGC with a major in accounting, a vertical pathway between UMGC undergraduate and graduate programs in that field allows you to reduce your total coursework for the Master of Science in Accounting and Financial Management, CyberAccounting, or Management with a specialization in accounting at UMGC by 6 credits (two courses).
 Details are on p.
-16.
+19.